Standard Data for All Calls

 Controlling the Amount of Data Returned

 Also, for information about standard data that you need to append to the Gateway URL see Routing the Request.

 Standard Input Data

-A given API call has two fundamental kinds of information you need to send: Data that is common to all API calls and data that is only used in a particular call to fulfill that call's purpose.
+A given API call has two fundamental kinds of information you need to send: Data that is common to all API calls, and data that is used only in a particular call to fulfill that call's purpose.

 In some cases, you pass this data by using input fields that are defined on

 AbstractRequestType.
 In other cases, you pass this data in the URL or an HTTP header.
 The input data common to all calls, the standard input data, is described in the following sections.